-The Colosseum recently underwent an extensive three-year restoration project to bring it back to its former glory.
+An extensive three-year restoration project recently brought the Colosseum back to its former glory.
 The exterior was washed using a fine pressure spray to remove 2,000 years of grime and pollution.
-Tour groups can now access the top tier of the seating area, and by the end of 2018, the arena floor may be replaced, allowing concerts and live performances once again.
+Tour groups can now access the top tier of the seating area.
+And by the end of 2018, the arena floor may be replaced, allowing concerts and live performances once again.
 (But probably no mock sea battles or gladiatorial combats!)

 The Roma Pass is a good value if you want to see several museums and attractions such as the Colosseum.
 There are two pass options, one for 48 hours and one for 72 hours.
 With the pass, you can “skip the line” at the Colosseum, the Capitoline Museums, and the Castel Sant’Angelo.
 You can purchase the Roma Pass here: Roma Pass